Portuguese Angola: Economy

 The philosophy of war gradually gave way to the philosophy of trade.
 The great trade routes and the agreements that made them possible were the driving force for activities between the different areas; warlike states become states ready to produce and to sell.
-In the Planalto, or high plains, the most important states were those of Bié and Bailundo, the latter being noted for its production of foodstuffs and rubber.
+In the Brazilian Highlands, Planalto or high plains, the most important states were those of Bié and Bailundo, the latter being noted for its production of foodstuffs and rubber.
 The colonial power, Portugal, becoming ever richer and more powerful, would not tolerate the growth of these neighbouring states and subjugated them one by one, enabling Portuguese hegemony over much of the area.
 During the period of the Iberian Union (1580–1640), Portugal lost influence and power and made new enemies.
 The Dutch, a major enemy of Castile, invaded many Portuguese overseas possessions, including Luanda.
 The Dutch ruled Luanda from 1640 to 1648 as Fort Aardenburgh.
 They were seeking black slaves for use in sugarcane plantations of Northeastern Brazil (Pernambuco, Olinda and Recife), which they had also seized from Portugal.
 John Maurice, Prince of Nassau-Siegen, conquered the Portuguese possessions of Saint George del Mina, Saint Thomas, and Luanda on the west coast of Africa.
 After the dissolution of the Iberian Union in 1640, Portugal reestablished its authority over the lost territories of the Portuguese Empire.

 The Portuguese started to develop townships, trading posts, logging camps, and small processing factories.
 From 1764 onwards, there was a gradual change from a slave-based society to one based on production for domestic consumption and export.
-Brazil became independent in 1822 and the slave trade was abolished in 1836.
+Portuguese Brazil became independent in 1822, and the slave trade was abolished in 1836.

 In 1844, Angola's ports were opened to legal foreign shipping.
-By 1850, Luanda was one of the most developed cities outside Europe in the Portuguese Empire: it was full of trading companies, exporting (together with Benguela) palm and peanut oil, wax, copal, timber, ivory, cotton, coffee, and cocoa, among many other products.
+By 1850, Luanda was one of the most developed cities outside Mainland Portugal in the Portuguese Empire: it was full of trading companies, exporting (together with Benguela) palm and peanut oil, wax, copal, timber, ivory, cotton, coffee, and cocoa, among many other products.
 Maize, tobacco, dried meat and cassava flour also began to be produced locally.
 The Angolan bourgeoisie was born.
 From the 1920s to the 1960s, strong economic growth, abundant natural resources and development of infrastructure, led to the arrival of even more Portuguese settlers from the metropole.